-Don't sniff at the messenger, but when it comes to fighting acne, waging a war against the cystic variety is one of the most difficult.
+When it comes to fighting acne, waging a war against the cystic variety is one of the most difficult.
 The reason?
 Unlike breakouts that form on the surface which are easier to manage and treat, cystic acne is usually more painful, has a higher risk of scarring, and often requires prescription medication, which makes finding an effective OTC or topical solve difficult, if not altogether impossible.
-Don't worry, though.
-There are some products and antidotes that might help.
+Don't worry, though—there are some products and antidotes that might help.
+To figure out which ones are the best of the best, we asked dermatologists to recommend the ones that really work.